sksachin7z2/rock-papers-scissor/README.md

 It is a simple javascript game in which you can play rock,paper,scissor with a bot

 # How to play
-1.Clone this repository in your computer.
+1.Clone this repository in your computer.<br>
 2.Run index.html

 # Technology Used